- Serhat Ahmed

 Without experience of having lived abroad, I thought it would be hard to get to know other expats.
 But not with InterNations.

-For starters, you will have to choose between public (sometimes known as “government schools”), private, or even international schools for your kids.
-The cost for this schooling will depend on which type you choose.
+To start with, you’ll have to decide between public (sometimes called “government schools”), private, or international schools.
+The cost will depend on which type you go for.

 Connect with like-minded expatriates